Security Deposit Return Letter Template, Free Download 2026

 The tenant's name, the rental property address, the forwarding address for the deposit return, the move-in and move-out dates, and the amount of the original security deposit.

-A line-by-line breakdown of each deduction including: the specific damage or charge, the cost of repair or replacement, and whether the charge is based on actual receipts or reasonable estimates.
-Attach copies of invoices and receipts.
+A line-by-line security deposit deduction breakdown including: the specific damage or charge, the cost of repair or replacement, and whether the charge is based on actual receipts or reasonable estimates.
+Attach copies of invoices and receipts to support each deduction.

 Move-Out Inspection Findings

-The net amount being returned (original deposit minus total deductions), enclosed with or mailed separately as a check payable to the tenant.
+The net security deposit refund amount being returned (original deposit minus total deductions), enclosed with or mailed separately as a check payable to the tenant.
 Include the check number and date for your records.

 Legal Details: Key Clauses in a Security Deposit Return